Image Courtesy Sydney Morning Herald

 I have been logging on to your website each night, in fact very late by the Indian Standard Time, hoping to get the mainstream Australian viewpoint about the ongoing India-Australia cricket series.
 It became more of fun, speaking precisely, since the days of infamous SCG test match, as the two sides, cricketing and non-cricketing both, begun taking digs at each other.
 And it was worth going through the whole drama, your view points included.
 However, the last two days brought a completely different notion to this author’s mind.
 Not due to any of your journalistic errors, in fact you were well on target in describing about the 17-year old ‘Lila’ Salter of Vrindavan, which left this author numb and saddened like many others.

 I have personally been through it, and know how it feels like awaiting one of your kin’s imminent demise.
 But it sounds more hurtful, when you look at how the events unfolded and how far dignified the bereaved family had proved out to be, despite being harmed in such a sinister way.
 They came from a remote world, and yet made India, its religion, language and culture part of their lives, more than what many of my fellow Indians might do, I know it.
 The fatal attack on Lila was tragic, one wouldn’t disagree about it, but it leaves me saddened more in India, because I value her compassion and the respect she had for my way of life.
 The realization, we failed to protect her and pay back for the warmth she came smiling with all the way from Australia, will keep us haunting for long now.
 May god bless Lila with eternal peace!
 May god bless her family with resilience!

-According to the latest report, she is now dead.
+According to the latest reports, she is now dead.